 One thing is for certain, looking at the rich color contrast with the leaves changing that Fall brings can be breathtaking!
 We also have the Broncos off to a good start, so let’s hope we have some great football to watch in the coming months along with a nice Indian Summer.
-Our last update was back in August, so let’s jump into this update and see what has been happening in the Denver market since our last communication:
+Our last update was back in August, so let’s jump into this update and see the Denver Area Home Report.

 1. Denver Metro Area Home Report: September